emanuele-f/PCAPdroid/paid_features.md

 <img src="https://raw.githubusercontent.com/emanuele-f/PCAPdroid/gh-pages/images/firewall_block.jpg" width="250" />
 </p>

 The block rule will be applied both to the active connections and to the new connections.
 A *ban* sign helps you identify blocked connections.
 You can easily review all the blocked connections by tapping the filter icon in the action bar and appying a *Blocked by firewall* filter.
 You can unblock a connection by long pressing it and choosing *unblock* from the context menu.
+When unblocking an app, you can decide to unblock it permanently, by removing it from the blocklist, or give it a grace period and reblock it automatically after some hours.
 You can also review and delete the blocking rules from the blocklist tab as explained below.

 From the left drawer, you can access the firewall settings and status.